Financial-Times/ft-origami/docs/component-spec/web-services.md

 * Include a mandatory version number element to the API path for all API endpoints
 * *not* expose minor version changes in the web service application on the version number included in the API endpoint URL
 * Meet the [standard for HTML]({{site.baseurl}}/docs/syntax/html) when relevant
-* Require requests to API endpoints to contain an identification string set by the requesting application, either in a `source` query string parameter or an `X-FT-Source` HTTP header.  *Must* support the query string parameter, and *should* support the header (if header is supported the the service supports CORS, it *must* also support a pre-flight check to allow the header to be sent from foreign origins).
+* Require requests to API endpoints to contain an identification string set by the requesting application, either in a `source` query string parameter or an `X-FT-Source` HTTP header.  *Must* support the query string parameter, and *should* support the header (if header is supported and the service supports CORS, it *must* also support a pre-flight check to allow the header to be sent from foreign origins).
 If neither the header nor the query param is present, *must* return a `400 Bad Request` response status code.
 Requests to non-API endpoints such as the root path or /__about *should not* require the source parameter.
 * Provide monitoring endpoints and data conforming to the [FT Health page standard](https://docs.google.com/a/ft.com/document/d/18hefJjImF5IFp9WvPAm9Iq5_GmWzI9ahlKSzShpQl1s/edit)
 * When an error occurs that prevents the service returning the output requested, the HTTP response code *must* be in the 5xx or 4xx range, and:
 	* if the expected response is HTML, *must* have an empty content body unless error information has been requested via a query string parameter.
 The web service *should* implement such a parameter.
 If it does, the parameter *must* be called `showerrors`, and the presence of this parameter *must* always turn on visible errors unless it has a value which is set to 0;